Dog Safety

 • Spay/neuter your dog.
 This usually reduces aggressive tendencies and makes males less likely to roam.
 With females, you prevent unwanted litters and fewer stray dogs are attracted to the area.
 Animal Trustees of Austin offers reduced rates.
 They can be reached at 450-0111.
 They also offer inexpensive vaccinations.

 • Make sure your fence is in good condition, keep your gate locked, and do whatever is necessary to keep your dog confined unless you’re out with it on a leash.
+Trusted and reliable pet grooming and boarding services can also play a crucial role in ensuring your pet’s safety and well-being.
 It’s not safe for your dog to be out without you.
-It could get lost, stolen, shot, hit by a car or hauled off to the pound.
+It could get lost, stolen, shot, hit by a car, or hauled off to the pound.
 Show your neighbors you’re acting responsibly and that you respect their right to safety as much as you want them to respect your rights.
 Secure your dogs.

 • Pick up waste.
 If you walk, jog or bike with your dog, carry a plastic bag and clean up after it.
 It’s not fun cleaning up after your own dogs; it’s even worse when it’s someone else’s.
 Be a good neighbor!